Ultimate Richmond Real Estate Investing Guide for 2026

 Buy and Hold

-The buy and hold plan involves purchasing a building or land and keeping it for a long period.
-Their investment return analysis involves renting that asset while they keep it to maximize their returns.
+This investment approach requires acquiring a property and retaining it for a significant period.
+Their investment return calculation includes renting that property while they keep it to improve their income.

 Factors to Consider